 a.
-Activities to Meet Total Inorganic Nitrogen and Total Phosphorus.
-In order to meet or exceed Total Inorganic Nitrogen and Total Phosphorus effluent limits pursuant to Control Regulation 85, the following schedule is included in the permit.
+Activities to Meet Nitrite and Total Ammonia - In order to meet TIN, Nitrite and Total Ammonia final limits, the following schedule for construction (if deemed necessary by the permittee) are included in the permit.

-Code Event Description Due Date CS011 Plan, Report or Scope of Work Begin design and engineering of Capital Improvements needed to meet or exceed Regulation 85 limitations and submit status report.
-12/31/2024 CS010 Status/Progress Report Submit a construction progress report summarizing the progress in construction or other activities.
-12/31/2027 CS016 Complete Required Work or On-Site Construction Complete construction of capital improvements or other appropriate actions which will allow the permittee to meet or exceed Regulation 85 limitations.
-12/31/2028 b.
-Activities to Meet Total Recoverable Arsenic Final Limits - In order to meet Total Recoverable Arsenic limitations, the following schedule is included in the permit.
+Code Event Description Due Date 06599 Hire a Consultant/ Professional Engineer Submit a letter of notification that a Colorado licensed engineering consultant has been obtained and funding has been secured for planning aspects 6/30/2021 CS011 Plan, Report, or Scope of Work Submit a progress report in obtaining funding for design and construction aspects 6/30/2022 73905 Engineering Plan Submit a letter of notification that funding has been obtained for design and construction aspects, and final plans specifications have been submitted to the Division.
+Note that a Site Application and a preliminary design must be submitted and approved by the Division prior to final plans and specifications.
+6/30/2023 CS015 Commence Required Work Submit a letter of notification that Final Design Approval has been received from the Division and construction has commenced.
+6/30/2024 or On-Site Construction CS010 Status/Progress Report Submit a construction progress report summarizing the progress in construction or other activities.
+12/31/2024 CS016 Complete Required Work or On-Site Construction Complete construction of facilities or other appropriate actions, which will allow the permittee to meet the final limitations.
+6/30/2025 b.
+Activities to Meet Total Recoverable Arsenic - In order to meet Total Recoverable Arsenic limitations, the following schedule is included in the permit.